-Before summarizing the key features of the 2006 BRP program, it is important to note that Cambrians have long embraced the concept of buildout reduction as one way to maintain the character and beauty of our town.
+Before summarizing the key features of the 2006 BRP program, it is important to note that Cambrians have long embraced the concept of buildout reduction as one way to maintain the character and resources of our town.

 Even before the advent of the BRP, local and regional agencies, organizations, businesses and residents used buildout reduction to control unreasonable population growth and protect the local character of the community.
 For example, the Land Conservancy of San Luis Obispo County (LCSLO) was formed in 1984 to preserve open space and natural habitats by acquiring land and applying conservation easements.
-Since 1984, by collaborating with the CCSD under the original BRP2 and as administrator of the County's Transfer Development Credit (TDC) program,3 the LCSLO and the California Coastal Conservancy ("Coastal Conservancy") have through parcel retirement sponsored projects in Cambria such as the Fern Canyon Preserve.
-The LCSLO has also retired parcels in order to protect view-sheds, creek sides, forest and meadowlands along Highway 1 and Leffingwell Creek.
-Similarly, since 1988, Greenspace the Cambria Land Trust has purchased land to preserve open space and create pocket parks throughout our town.
+By collaborating with the CCSD under the original BRP2 and as administrator of the Transfer Development Credit (TDC) program,3 the LCSLO has sponsored projects in Cambria such as the Fern Canyon Preserve.
+Since 1984, the LCSLO has retired numerous parcels in Fern Canyon.
+The LCSLO has also retired parcels in order to protect viewsheds, creek sides, forest and meadowlands along Highway 1 and Leffingwell Creek.
+Since 1984, the LCSLO has retired numerous parcels in Fern Canyon and along Highway 1.
+Similarly, since 1988 Greenspace the Cambria Land Trust has purchased land to preserve open space and create pocket parks throughout our town.

-The most significant single buildout reduction project to date, however, occurred in 2000 when a coalition including the American Land Conservancy, the Coastal Conservancy, San Luis Obispo County Parks, the CCSD, Cal Trans and local and regional businesses and residents purchased the Fiscalini Ranch creating a 430 acre preserve in perpetuity to benefit local residents and the public at large.
+The most significant single buildout reduction project to date, however, occurred in 2000 when a coalition including the American Land Conservancy, the State Coastal Conservancy, San Luis Obispo County Parks, the CCSD, Cal Trans and local and regional businesses and residents purchased the Fiscalini Ranch creating a 430 acre preserve in perpetuity to benefit local residents and the public at large.

-2 The LCSLO acts as the holder of conservation easements on 140 parcels acquired by the CCSD pursuant to the BRP
+$^2$ The LCSLO acts as the holder of conservation easements on 140 parcels acquired by the CCSD pursuant to the BRP.

-3 In 1985 the LCSLO was selected as the implementing nonprofit agency required to operate the TDC program which retires parcels in environmentally sensitive areas and sells development credits to builders in less sensitive areas to construct larger homes than otherwise permitted.
+&lt;sup>3 In 1985 the LCSLO was selected as the implementing nonprofit agency required to operate the TDC program which retires parcels in environmentally sensitive areas and sells development credits to builders in less sensitive areas to construct larger homes than otherwise permitted.